 The implementation of M-LMS towards student engagement can be explained as follows: Implementation of M-LMS to Student Engagement can be explained from students' involvement in learning activities such as accessing M-LMS, doing tasks, quiz, active in chat forum and taking online exam using M-LMS application, as follows: from 26 students tested with M-LMS, 23 of them frequently access M-LMS application or about 88% of total students who use M-LMS.
 And 24 students or 92% of them use M-LMS to do the task.
-Students who have followed the quiz are as many as 22 people or about 85%.
-The number of active students in the chat forum is 20 students or about 77%.
+Students who have followed the quiz are as many as 22 sopple or about 85%.
+The number of active students in the chat forum is 20 students about 77%.
 While the number of students who take the online exam is 22 students or 85%.
 From the data, it can be concluded that from 26 students tested, the active use of M-LMS application is 85%.
-From that percentage it can be seen that student engagement is quite high against M-LMS.
+From that percentage it can be seen that student engagement in value as follows: Implementation of M-LMS application of M-LMS application is 85%.

 The results of study found that the M-LMS contributes to the involvement of students and lecturers in learning process.
 Esteves, Fonseca and Martins (2009) [19] explain that technology is often used as a tool to improve student engagement.
 One of technology that can help students is M-LMS that is a learning using e-learning, which is expected to improve student engagement.
 Learning with M-LMS is expected to create a positive learning experience for students.
 This study will also look at how students' perceptions or views on M-LMS in the course of human and computer interactions that they have contracted in the odd semester.
-To see this perception, the questionnaire of evaluation and M-LMS implementation have been given.
+To see this perception, the questionnaire of evaluation 2 ld M-LMS implementation have been given.
 The M-LMS that have been designed by researchers can improve student learning outcomes.
-This can be seen from the result of Postest taken from three times of Postest that is on the first Postest 80.46, the second Postest 82.15 and the third potest 85.04.
-From the Postest results, it can be seen that the student learning outcomes have increase with an average of 82.55.
+This can be seen from the result of Postest taken from three times of Postes 3 at is on the first Postest 80.46, the second Postest 82.15 and the third potest 85.04.
+Fr 25 the Postest results, it can be seen that the student learning outcomes have increase with an average of 82.55.
 Mobile technology can also enable conversations between students in real and virtual world and boost student engagement.
 If we can design technology that enables conversations between students and lecturers, then they gain experience of education together.
 Mobile education does not replace formal education but offers the ways to extend learning support beyond the classroom.